Spider Vein Treatment Melbourne

 ON THE DAY OF PROCEDURE

 Wear comfortable clothing.
 Take regular medications.
-(Notify Mr Bell if you are taking any blood thinners such as Aspirin or Warfarin)
+(Notify Mr Bell if you are taking any blood thinners such as Aspirin)

 Compression stockings will need to be worn for one week, day and night (removed for showering).